-Orientation to surgical technology theory, surgical pharmacology and anesthesia, and patient care concepts.
+Orientation to surgical technology theory, surgical pharmacology and anesthesia, technological sciences and patient care concepts.

 SRGT 1409.
-Fundamentals of Aseptic Technique.
+Fundamentals of Perioperative Concepts and Techniques.
 (4-2-6-0)

 Prerequisites: Admission to the surgical technology program and grade of "C" or better in BIOL 2401